checkly/docs.checklyhq.com/site/content/docs/cli/using-environment-variables.md

 - Notice that we pass in the variable using the `-e` flag.
 This means it will be passed to the cloud environment and made available during runtime.
-- After deploying this check, either the `ENVIRONMENT_URL` is set at the Account, Group or Check level or in the example's case the fallback URL is used.
+- After deploying this check, the `ENVIRONMENT_URL` needs to be set at the Account, Group or Check level.
+If not set, the Check will use the fallback URL.
 - Prepending the variable like `ENVIRONMENT_URL="https://staging.checklyhq.com" npx checkly test` has no effect as local environment variables are not replaced in code dependencies.